A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks: Background

 where $\mathcal{H}_t$ denotes the history of the process up to time $t$, $\mu_i$ denotes the baseline rate of events in dimension $i$, and $\phi_{ij}(\cdot)$ is a kernel function that describes how an event in dimension $j$ influences dimension $i$.

 The most commonly used kernel function is the exponential kernel $\phi(t-t_k)=\alpha \beta e^{-\beta(t-t_k)}$ for $\alpha > 0$ and $\beta > 0$.
 With each event arrival, the conditional intensity jumps by $\alpha$.
 The influence of the arrival then exponentially decays at rate $\beta$ over time.
 In practice, both $\alpha$ and $\beta$ are unknown parameters that need to be estimated from data, which is usually done using maximum likelihood estimation \citep{laub2021elements}.
-However, it is computationally efficient to make decay $\beta$ fixed due to the non-convexity of estimating it \citep{lemonnier2014nonparametric}.
+However, estimators for the decay parameter $\beta$ are poorly behaved \citep{santos2021surfacing}, and it is more computationally efficient to choose a fixed $\beta$ rather than estimating it \citep{lemonnier2014nonparametric}.

 An approach that is more general than fixing the value of $\beta$ is the sum of exponential kernels method \citep{lemonnier2014nonparametric}, which defines $\phi(t-t_k)= \sum^B_b \alpha \beta_b e^{-\beta_b(t-t_k)}$, where $B$ denotes the number of exponential kernels.
 This method generalizes better as it handles different time scales, which makes the modeling less sensitive to choice of $\beta$.
 We use the sum of exponential kernels decay in this paper.